 Trash & Recycling

-Existing City Waste & Recycling Program Customers
+Changes to City’s Waste & Recycling Collection Program

-The City of Golden contracts with Waste Management for the City’s residential trash and recycling services.
+The City of Golden currently contracts with Waste Management for the City’s residential trash and recycling services.
 For changes in service or customer service issues, contact Waste Management at 303-278-8600.
 In an effort to achieve Golden’s sustainability goal to reduce waste 25% by 2017, the City instituted the Pay-As-You-Throw program (PAYT), which works on a per container basis.

 Households are charged for each bag or cart of trash they generate, and can choose the size of trash receptacle they prefer.
 Citizens are, in addition, issued a 96-gallon mixed-stream recycle container, so the more you recycle, the less you pay!
 A green waste program is also available for customers who wish to reduce their waste even further by composting.